Gabsnuno/mercado-liebre-of/README.md

-# mercado-liebre-of
+# Mercado liebre of
+ Simple App created with Node.js using Docker, CircleCI and express.

-I created this app just with Frontend for a project with my friends.
+### I created this app just with Frontend for a project with my friends.
+Since then, I have been working on it in my free time.

-It is a very basic page but i'm working on it to uploaded as well to Docker and get to know Docker and containers in a more advanced way.
+# Installation Guide

 This is the first change I make since 2021.
 Enjoy